Geektoolkit/Dynaframe3/README.md

 Hardware Requirements:
 I recommend a Raspberry pi 3B+ or better.
 It really shines on a Pi4 2gig or better.
 A heatsink is required...this gets VERY CPU intensive when transitioning, and fast transitions will thermal the pi and bring up the temp gauge.
+OpenGL acceleration needs to be OFF!
+You can find this using sudo raspi-config and ensuring it's set to 'legacy' under opengl settigs.
 I recommend either a FLIRC style case, a good heatsink solution, or a small fan for active cooling.
 Adding memory to the GPU and slowing down the time between transitions (as well as speeding up the transition time) can help with cooling if needed.